openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

 // Each httpRequest corresponds to an HTTP request task and cannot be reused let httpRequest = createHttp()
 // Used to subscribe to HTTP response headers.
-This callback returns before the request is sent.
-Subscribe as needed. httpRequest.onHeadersReceive({header: HashMap<String, String> =>
+This callback will return before the request.
+Can be subscribed based on business needs httpRequest.onHeadersReceive({header: HashMap<String, String> =>
-    AppLog.info("header: ${header}")
+    Hilog.info(0, "AppLogCj", "header: ${header}")
 })

 let option = HttpRequestOptions(
     method: RequestMethod.POST, // Optional, defaults to http.RequestMethod.GET
-    // For POST requests, this field carries the data to send
+    // When using POST request, this field is used to pass data
     extraData: HttpData.STRING_DATA("data to send"),
-    expectDataType: HttpDataType.STRING, // Optional, specifies the response data type
+    expectDataType: HttpDataType.STRING, // Optional, specifies the return data type
     usingCache: true, // Optional, defaults to true
     priority: 1, // Optional, defaults to 1
-    // Add custom header fields as needed
+    // Developers can add header fields based on business needs
     header: HashMap<String, String>([("content-type", "application/json")]),
     readTimeout: 60000, // Optional, defaults to 60000ms
     connectTimeout: 60000, // Optional, defaults to 60000ms
     usingProtocol: HttpProtocol.HTTP1_1, // Optional, protocol type defaults to system auto-selection
     usingProxy: UsingProxy.USE_DEFAULT, // Optional, defaults to no proxy (supported since API 10)
-    caPath: "/path/to/cacert.pem", // Optional, defaults to system CA certificates (supported since API 10)
+    caPath: "/path/to/cacert.pem", // Optional, defaults to system preset CA certificates (supported since API 10)
     clientCert: ClientCert(
-        "/path/to/client.pem", // Optional, no client certificate by default "/path/to/client.key", // If the certificate includes Key info, pass an empty string
+        "/path/to/client.pem", // Default: no client certificate
+        "/path/to/client.key", // If certificate includes Key info, pass empty string
         certType: CertType.PEM, // Optional, defaults to PEM
-        keyPassword: "passwordToKey" // Optional, password for the key file ),
+        keyPassword: "passwordToKey" // Optional, password for key file ),
     multiFormDataList: [ // Optional, only effective when 'content-Type' in Header is 'multipart/form-data' MultiFormData (